WHAT YOU SEE

 Exact materials

 Every fibre, every percentage.
-Know if it's organic cotton, recycled polyester, or virgin nylon.
+Know if it is organic cotton, recycled polyester, or virgin nylon.

 📍